newsnowlabs/dockside/docs/developing.md

 2. The [Dockside Server](#dockside-server), currently written in Perl and also embedded in NGINX using mod-http-perl
 3. The [Dockside Client](#dockside-client), written in Vue (HTML/CSS/JavaScript)
 4. The [Dockside Event Daemon](#dockside-event-daemon), written in Perl
+5. The [Eclipse Theia IDE](#eclipse-theia-ide), an open-source IDE framework, written in typescript

 Additional optionally-enabled components are: